Skip to content

 Agent and shell mode

-Kimi CLI has two input modes:
+Kimi Code CLI has two input modes:

 • Agent mode: The default mode, where input is sent to the AI for processing